LaurieQiu/laurieqiu.github.io/_posts/2021-05-25-what-to-do-if-you-have-a-mental-health-crisis.md

 ---
 layout: post
-title: what to do if you have a mental health crisis?
+title: What to do if you have a mental health crisis?
 ---

 Things don't always go well.
 When bad things happen, we can handle them better if we know in advance what they might be and what the possible solutions are.